arunasurya/academy/bsqtokens.md

 [The Bisq software](bisqsoftware.md) contains a script for coloring and uncoloring the tokens as well as a BTC and a BSQ wallet.
 There are two ways of issuing BSQ tokens: through the genesis transaction and through decentralized issuance.

 ## Genesis Transaction
-Upon the Bisq DAO launch, the Bisq developers create a bitcoin transaction and label it in the Bisq source code as the genesis transaction.
+Upon Bisq DAO launch, the Bisq developers create a bitcoin transaction and label it in the Bisq source code as the genesis transaction.
 The Bisq network is aware of this label while the Bitcon network does not differentiate it from any other bitcoin transaction.
 All the subsequent outputs stemming from this transaction will now be colored on the Bisq network.

 2.5BTC (from a donation) is used to create 2.5M BSQ in the genesis transaction.
 Since there are 100,000,000 satoshis in 1BTC, 1BSQ is 100 satoshis.
 You can read more about Bisq transactions [here](bisqtx.md).